wdwright90/final_project/README.md

-Next run a Docker container with v1.6 (possibly later as well!) of ENVIRO. docker run -p80:80 -p8765:8765 -v $PWD:/source -it klavins/enviro:v1.6 bash This should setup the ports and provide easy access to ENVIRO Next type the following command into the terminal: "esm start" Then type the following command into the terminal: "enviro" Next navigate using a webbrowser to localhost, you should see a screen with the game connected.
+Next run a Docker container with v1.6 (possibly later as well!) of ENVIRO. docker run -p80:80 -p8765:8765 -v $PWD:/source -it klavins/enviro:v1.6 bash This should setup the ports and provide easy access to ENVIRO Next type the following command into the terminal: "make" This will compile the project.
+Next type the following command into the terminal: "esm start" This will start the browser connection to the server.
+Then type the following command into the terminal: "enviro" Next navigate using a webbrowser to localhost, you should see a screen with the game connected.
 Finally get another friend to join...maybe...I'm not actually certain if it only works as two instances in the same browser